HjalmarThulstrup/4chan-Ripper/README.md

 	argparse
 	urllib

-To run the script, type in the following command:
+To run the script and save the files in a folder created by the script, type in the following command:

 	python3 downloader.py [url]

+To run the script and save the files in a specific folder of your choosing, type in the following:

+	python3 downloader.py [url] -d [absoulute path to folder] or
+	python3 downloader.py [url] --destination [absoulute path to folder]

 For help, type in: